-Rob Whitten begins his tenth season in 2017-18 as assistant coach with the University of Rhode Island men's cross country and track & field teams.
+Rob Whitten begins his 11th season in 2018-19 as assistant coach with the University of Rhode Island men's cross country and track & field teams.

 In this role, Whitten currently works with URI's jumpers and multi-event athletes, and also serves as the program's recruiting coordinator.
 He has his USA Track & Field level II certification in jumps and combined events and USTFCCCA strength and conditioning certification.